Female infertility: Tobacco smoking

 A court-ordered corrective statement: "Smoking also causes reduced fertility, low birth weight in newborns, and cancer of the cervix" (United States, 2024).

 Tobacco smoking is harmful to the ovaries, and the degree of damage is dependent upon the amount and length of time a woman smokes or is exposed to a smoke-filled environment.
 Nicotine and other harmful chemicals in cigarettes interfere with the body's ability to create estrogen, a hormone that regulates folliculogenesis and ovulation.
-Also, cigarette smoking interferes with folliculogenesis, embryo transport, endometrial receptivity, endometrial angiogenesis, uterine blood flow and the uterine myometrium.
+Cigarette smoking also interferes with folliculogenesis, embryo transport, endometrial receptivity, endometrial angiogenesis, uterine blood flow and the uterine myometrium.
 Some damage is irreversible, but stopping smoking can prevent further damage.
 Smokers are 60% more likely to be infertile than non-smokers.
 Smoking reduces the chances of IVF producing a live birth by 34% and increases the risk of an IVF pregnancy miscarrying by 30%.
 Also, female smokers have an earlier onset of menopause by approximately 1–4 years.

+Pollutants

+Exposure to environmental pollutants in indoor and outdoor air can affect fertility, fetal development, health of offspring in later life, and the genetics of future generations.
+Common sources of pollutants include tobacco and marijuana smoke and e-cigarettes.; burning of fossil fuels through vehicle use, heating and cooking; cleaning and personal care products; and microplastics.
+Steps can be taken to minimize exposures such as avoiding smoking, minimizing dust, using glass instead of plastics, carefully selecting cleaning products and cosmetics, and avoiding vehicle exhaust fumes and heavy traffic areas.

+Potential mechanisms of action of pollutants include oxidative stress, inflammation, changes in placental function, endocrine disruption and genetic alterations.

+Infertility risk has been observed to be higher with prolonged exposure to SO_{2}, CO, particulate matter (PM_{2.5}, PM_{10}), nitrous oxides (NO_{x}, NO, NO_{2}), hydrocarbons and methane (CH4).
+Elevated levels of PM_{2.5} have been linked to alterations in serum markers of ovarian function such as anti-Mullerian hormone (AMH), follicle-stimulating hormone (FSH), and antral follicle count (AFC).
+Exposure to endocrine-disrupting chemicals is correlated with diminished ovarian reserve and peak estradiol (E_{2}) levels, lower oocyte and embryo quality, and lower rates of fertilization and implantation.
+Environmental pollutants like bisphenols (BPs) and polycyclic aromatic hydrocarbons (PAHs) cause increased inflammation and cell death within the ovary, reducing the number of ovarian germ cells, impairing follicular development, and depleting the ovarian reserve.
+SO_{2} exposure is also linked to decreases in antral follicle count (AFC) and diminished ovarian reserves.
+Disruption of follicle development is implicated in ovarian disorders such as diminished ovarian reserve (DOR) and polycystic ovarian syndrome (PCOS).

 Sexually transmitted infections

 Sexually transmitted infections are a leading cause of infertility.
-They often display few, if any visible symptoms, with the risk of failing to seek proper treatment in time to prevent decreased fertility.
+They often display few, if any visible symptoms, and failing to seek proper treatment in time can decrease fertility.